Struggling to cope?

 This is where a trained Stephen Minister can come alongside to help.
 Stephen Ministers are trained to provide high quality, confidential, Christ-centered care to people who are hurting or overwhelmed by the burdens of life.

 You don’t need to carry your burdens alone.
-If you — or someone you know — might benefit from the care of a Stephen Minister please contact Deacon Joy Unger.
+If you — or someone you know — might benefit from the care of a Stephen Minister please contact our Stephen Ministry Leaders, Fr.
+Rob Lewis and Ann McCarthy.

 What is a Stephen Minister?

-Stephen Ministers are lay congregation members trained to provide one-to-one care to those experiencing a difficult time in life, such as grief, divorce, job loss, chronic or terminal illness, relocation, or nearly any other type of crisis situation.
+Stephen Ministers are lay members of the congregation trained to provide one-to-one care to those experiencing a difficult time in life, such as grief, divorce, job loss, chronic or terminal illness, relocation, or nearly any other type of crisis situation.

 Stephen Ministers come from all walks of life, but they all share a passion for bringing Christ’s love and care to people during a time of need.